 According to Dr. Connor, the first thing most people cite as a reason they prefer using bidets to wiping with toilet paper is that they feel cleaner after using the restroom.
 It's sort of like taking a mini shower, which definitely feels like a deeper clean than simply wiping.

-However, one thing to keep in mind is that water from the bidet should never be too hot.
+But one thing to keep in mind is that water from the bidet should never be too hot.
 "You could scald your anus and cause injury," Dr. Connor warns.

 On a less extreme level, though, frequent use of bidets with too-warm water could also increase your chances of drying out your skin and getting an itchy anus and perineum.